sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-airnavradar.md

 [rbfeeder] [2020-11-20 08:55:05]  Your new key is g45643ab345af3c5d5g923a99ffc0de9.
 ```

-As you can see from the output above, the sharing key given to us from Radarbox is `g45643ab345af3c5d5g923a99ffc0de9`.
+As you can see from the output above, the sharing key given to us from Airnav Radar is `g45643ab345af3c5d5g923a99ffc0de9`.

 If the script doesn't output the sharing key, it can be found by using the following command: